axone-protocol/docs/docs/faq/faq.md

 Onboard Consumers, contributors and users to create new use cases and share value.

 - **Designed for Consumers**: to maximize adoption through valuable data applications.
 Consumers will innovate and design Data Spaces & communities that will enable this wave of valuable data applications.
-OKP4 is then designed to facilitate on-boarding of Consumers though SDKs & docs, fast deployment through tools & templates, and community empowerment to create a thriving Ecosystem.
+OKP4 is then designed to facilitate onboarding of Consumers through SDKs & docs, fast deployment through tools & templates, and community empowerment to create a thriving Ecosystem.

 - **Designed for contributors**: to maximize value created by data application by onboarding contributors.
 Value-sharing models and easy to use tools will incentivize participants in infinite ways, encouraging them to share data, algorithms, storage and computation towards a common goal.